workgroupengineering/Documentation/docs/data-binding/binding-in-a-control-template.md

     <TextBlock Name="tb" Text="{Binding Caption.Length, RelativeSource={RelativeSource TemplatedParent}}"/>
     ```

  2. A `TemplateBinding` only supports `OneWay` mode for performance reasons (this is the [same as WPF](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/advanced/templatebinding-markup-extension#remarks)).
-This means a `TempalteBinding` is actually equivalent to `{Binding RelativeSource={RelativeSource TemplatedParent}, Mode=OneWay}`.
-If `TwoWay` binding is required in a control template the full syntax is required as shown below.
+This means a `TemplateBinding` is actually equivalent to `{Binding RelativeSource={RelativeSource TemplatedParent}, Mode=OneWay}`.
+If `TwoWay` binding is required in a control template, the full syntax is needed as shown below.
 Note that `Binding` will also use the default binding mode unlike `TemplateBinding`.

     ```markup
     {Binding RelativeSource={RelativeSource TemplatedParent}, Mode=TwoWay}